Gerche/Toast.js/README.md

 # Toast.js
 A library to easily generate toast messages.

-To get started first import the sctipt and css:
+To get started first import the script and css:

 `<script type="text/javascript" src="toast.js"></script>`

 `<link rel="stylesheet" type="text/css" href="toast.css">`

-You can than call the toast() function like below:
+You can now call the toast() function like below:

 `Toast("message to display");`

-Note: the function also accepts an optional time in ms and callback function parameters like the following example:
+Note: the function also accepts an optional time and callback parameter like the following example:

 `Toast("message to display", 3000, myFunction);`